Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Notes:

-Comments: The time required to complete remediation activities will fluctuate with the scale of the project.
-The volume of contaminants, the transportation distance required (from dredge location to CAD location), and use of an existing or creation of a new underwater depression will all influence the time required.
+The time required to complete remediation activities will fluctuate with the project’s scale.
+The volume of contaminants, the transportation distance required (from dredge location to CAD location), and the use of an existing or creation of a new underwater depression will all influence the time required.
 ECFs require significant effort for the design and construction phase, and the structure may take years to construct and fill.

 Long-term considerations (following remediation work)

 Institutional controls will be required to limit the effects of human activities within the area.
-These controls may include limitations on infrastructure development and navigational and/or recreational use.
+These controls may include limitations on infrastructure development and navigational or recreational use.

 Secondary by-products and/or metabolites

-Anaerobic conditions may occur within the confined sediments.
-Decomposition of organic compounds within the cell may lead to the production of sulphide gas and methane.
-The buildup and release of gases beneath the cap may cause fissures or cracks that could affect the integrity of the cap or containment facility.
+Anaerobic conditions may occur within the confined sediments of a CAD cell or ECF.
+Decomposition of organic compounds within the cell may lead to the production of sulphide gas, methane or other gases.
+The buildup and release of gases beneath the cap may cause fissures or cracks that could affect the cap’s integrity or containment facility.
+If a gas generation is expected, vents or an active gas collection system may be integrated into the capping design.

 Limitations and Undesirable Effects of the Technology

 • Water depth and energy (such as current) must not be so great as to prevent controlled placement of sediment and capping materials.
-Depth limitations are similar to in situ capping (see fact sheet CappingSediments for more information).
+Depth limitations are similar to in situ capping (inefficient at depths greater than 15 m).

 • Areas with significant groundwater flow are not suitable, as upwelling may compromise the integrity of the CAD cell/ECF, causing unacceptable contaminant release.

-• CAD cells are not recommended for sediments with a low shear strength, as these sediments may not support the creation of a depression, and may continue to collapse inward during construction or filling.
-Sediment shear strength should also be sufficient to support containment walls for ECFs.
+• Sediments with a low shear strength as they may not support the creation of a depression and may continue to collapse inward during construction or filling.
+Sediment shear strength must also be sufficient to support containment walls for ECFs.

 • Narrow channels may limit the depth available for a CAD design, requiring steep cell walls.